 By Michael Shanks

 Over the centuries, we keep coming back to the same basic grass soccer fields and indoor gyms to do our bidding with the soccer ball at our feet.
+Kids in many countries still play barefoot with a soccer ball that they have to create themselves.
+Kids in Brazil still play in the streets on their own, trying new tricks and moves that they see Ronaldinho and Messi and Ronaldo do.

 Why do we love this game, which to an outsider would appear so pointless and probably stupid (see just a game).
 Why do we pay horrendous amounts of money to see the best soccer players in the world play the game?